Working on the mobile consoles

 Android Console

-Download and install Android Studio, then open the console/android
+Download and install Android Studio, then open the console-android repository.

 TODO: There is actually nothing to build right now, you have to create a custom project and a dependency on our Android console project from your own Android app.